mlflow/mlflow/docs/source/projects.rst

     :ref:`declared types <project_parameters>` are validated and transformed if needed.

 Deployment Mode
-    Both the command-line and API let you :ref:`launch projects remotely <databricks_execution>` on a `Databricks <https://databricks.com>`_ environment.
-This
-    includes setting cluster parameters such as a VM type.
+    - Both the command-line and API let you :ref:`launch projects remotely <databricks_execution>` on a `Databricks <https://databricks.com>`_ environment.
+This includes setting cluster parameters such as a VM type.
 Of course, you can also run projects on any other computing infrastructure of your choice using the local version of the ``mlflow run`` command (for example, submit a script that does ``mlflow run`` to a standard job queueing system).

-    It's also possible to launch projects remotely in `Kubernetes <https://Kubernetes.io/>`_ clusters using command-line (see :ref:`Run a project on Kubernetes <kubernetes_execution>`).
+    - You can also projects remotely on `Kubernetes <https://Kubernetes.io/>`_ clusters using the ``mlflow run`` CLI (see :ref:`Run a project on Kubernetes <kubernetes_execution>`).

 Environment
     By default, MLflow Projects are run in the environment specified by the project directory